Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/content/terms/ergodic-literature.md

   Murray, Janet H. _Hamlet on the Holodeck: The Future of Narrative in Cyberspace_.
 MIT Press, 1997.
 ---

 The term Ergodic Literature was coined in 1997 by Espen Aarseth in an effort to describe the differentiation between traditional textual mediums and their emerging counterpart present in videogame narratives.
-“This phenomenon I call ergodic, using a term appropriated from physics that derives from the Greek words: _ergon_ and _hodos_, meaning "work" and "path" (Aarseth 1-2)”.
+“This phenomenon I call ergodic, using a term appropriated from physics that derives from the Greek words: _ergon_ and _hodos_, meaning 'work' and 'path'" (Aarseth 1-2).

 While the non-ergodic literature also needed effort to traverse the narrative, it is trivial, a predestined sequence of visual input.
 Ergodic literature differs from this in its essence.
 The effort needed to traverse the narrative is non-trivial.
 The solution to continue the story is not set; individuals’ own affordances and choices compound to form the narrative.
 The path is not already paved like in the non-ergodic narrative.
 The agent needs to pave their own way.